This page explains how students and teachers can use the Forum activity and explores ways to make the most of it in your Moodle course.

 Manually locking discussion threads

-By clicking 'Lock' from three dots to the right of a discussion, you can manually lock a thread so that nobody can post to it anymore.
-A padlock icon will appear next to the locked discussion.
-Clicking again will unlock it if necessary:
+By clicking 'Lock this discussion' from three dots to the right of a discussion, you can manually lock a thread so that nobody can post to it anymore.
+A label 'Locked' will appear underneath the locked discussion subject.
+You can unlock it with the three dots to the right of the discussion again if necessary:

 'Send forum post notifications with no editing time delay'